The Impact of Mobility on Gossip Algorithms: Examples revisited

-Therefore, selecting $c_1 \geq 10$ we can show that all the squares have $\Theta(\log n)$ agents with probability at least $1-\frac{1}{n^2 \log n}$.
-This guarantees balanced square loads even if the experiment is repeated $n^2$ times.
-We set the transmission radius to $r(n)= \sqrt{ 5 c_1 \frac{\log n}{n}}$ to guarantee that a agent in a square can always communicate with agents in the four adjacent squares.
+By selecting $c_1 \geq 10$ we can show that all the squares have $\Theta(\log n)$ agents with probability at least $1-\frac{1}{n^2 \log n}$ so square occupancies are balanced even if the experiment is repeated $n^2$ times.
+We set the transmission radius to $r(n)= \sqrt{ 5 c_1 \frac{\log n}{n}}$ to guarantee that a agent in a square can always communicate with any agent in the four adjacent squares.

 Recall that initially each agent is assigned to be a horizontally moving or vertically moving node by flipping a coin and keeps this directionality throughout the process.
 Denote by $H_i$ the set of nodes that move horizontally and whose initial position was in the $i$-th row of squares.
 These agents always stay in the $i$-th row.
 Similarly, let $V_i$ be the set of agents who move vertically in the $i$-th column of squares.